 \subsection{Energies}

-We first evaluate the performance of the Q-SENSE framework for the symmetric bond stretching of the H$_2$O molecule.
-Figure \ref{fig:fci_error} shows the error in the ground state energy relative to the full configuration interaction (FCI) result for the two Q-SENSE variants: VO and PT.
-The performance of two classical methods - configuration interaction with singles and doubles (CISD) and coupled cluster with singles and doubles and perturbative triples (CCSD(T)), as implemented in PySCF - are also shown.
-The results demonstrate that both Q-SENSE variants successfully achieve chemical accuracy, defined to be an FCI-error of less than 1.6 mHa, along the dissociation curve, and thus are viable in both the weak and strong correlation regimes.
-Figure \ref{fig:fci_error} also presents the FCI-errors for the dissociation of the N$_2$ molecule.
-The breaking of the triple bond introduces significant strong correlation, leading to poor performance of the CISD and CCSD(T) methods at stretched geometries.
-Despite this, both Q-SENSE methods achieve chemical accuracy along the whole curve.
+We first evaluate the performance of the Q-SENSE framework for symmetric bond stretching of H$_2$O. Figure~\ref{fig:fci_error} shows the error in the ground-state energy relative to the full configuration interaction (FCI) result for the VO and PT versions of Q-SENSE and for two classical methods: configuration interaction with singles and doubles (CISD) and coupled cluster with singles and doubles and perturbative triples (CCSD(T)).
+Both Q-SENSE variants successfully achieve chemical accuracy, defined as an FCI error $< 1.6$ mHa, along the dissociation curve, and are therefore viable in both weakly and strongly correlated regimes.
+The same success is observed for N$_2$ triple-bond stretching, which introduces significant strong correlation.
+The superiority of Q-SENSE over CISD and CCSD(T) is apparent, especially at the dissociation limits.